FabianB14/QueueMessages/README.md

 ## Step 4:
 We created a lambda fuction that recieve the message out of the queue as long as a message is in the queue.

+## Step 5:
+I've added a subscribe lambda function and also a publish function to send message to a subscribing cell number.

 ## Screen Shot
 ![](image.png)